-The drum major is not an all glory role nor should it be thought as such.
+The drum major is not an all glory role, nor should it be thought as such.
 In actuality, the drum major is a servant on multiple levels.
-They serve the ensemble, they serve the composers, they serve the directors, they serve their school or organization and most importantly they serve the musicians and drum majors of tomorrow by providing a model and blazing a path for them.
+They serve the ensemble, they serve the composers, they serve the directors, they serve their school or organization, and most importantly they serve the musicians and drum majors of tomorrow by providing a model and blazing a path for them.

 9. Drum majors are part of a team and they need to be be an integral member of the team:

 The drum major is a key component in a larger community, the band itself.
-The best leaders are both leaders AND “team players”.
+The best leaders are both leaders AND “team players.”
 The drum major doesn’t have to have all the answers; however, they need to know where to get them and more importantly: how to work through them when needed.
 The band is a group and every single person has their own important role.

 10. Drum majors need to be in good physical shape:

 Directing the ensemble from the field is exhausting.
-Drum majors are called upon to climb ladders, run up and down the field, wield the mace, direct while moving backwards and deal with a lot of other mental and physical challenges.
+Drum majors are called upon to climb ladders, run up and down the field, wield the mace, direct while moving backward and deal with a lot of other mental and physical challenges.
 A person who is not in shape may find themselves in a medical predicament that they do not want nor need to be in.

 11. Drum majors need to be huge supporters of the band and inspirational:

 There are few people that can inspire the band to get “pumped” like their own drum majors.
-Drum majors need to be able to inspire the band to be the best that they can be and after a hard day of performing or rehearsing, the drum major needs to not only reflect on what needs to be fixed but also what was done well.
+Drum majors need to be able to inspire the band to be the best that they can be, and after a hard day of performing or rehearsing, the drum major needs to not only reflect on what needs to be fixed but also what was done well.
 The band members require constant encouragement and feedback.

 12. Drum majors need to realize they are human too.

 Often times it seems the weight of the “world” is brought to the shoulders of the drum major.
-A drum major is not super human, nor are they expected to be.
+A drum major is not superhuman, nor are they expected to be.
 A good drum major is able to let down at times and enjoy what is happening around them.
 Mistakes will be made, learn from them.
 I was once told that perfection is the enemy of true excellence.
-Nothing will ever be “perfect” but we can make things better and we can be excellent!
-True perfection is unattainable and if you focus on every little thing that is going wrong you will never realize the amazing things your band has accomplished on their journey.
+Nothing will ever be “perfect,” but we can make things better and we can be excellent!
+True perfection is unattainable, and if you focus on every little thing that is going wrong, you will never realize the amazing things your band has accomplished on their journey.

 The drum major is not alone in these roles and the burden of theses responsibilities are carried by many.
 The directors, advisors, officers, section leaders, squad leaders, and the members themselves all share and are part of the “community”.
-To be an effective leader you must be able to see the “big picture” and realize that every single band member, audio/visual and band managers included, have large roles to play.
+To be an effective leader, you must be able to see the “big picture” and realize that every single band member, audio/visual and band managers included, have large roles to play.
 All members are part of the “whole” and when the band is excited about being the band (Esprit de Corp) and everyone is functioning in their capacities -success will, no doubt, follow.